-By Faith Taylor, Global Sustainability Officer
+By Faith Taylor, Global Sustainability Officer at Kyndryl

 Over the past few years, the number of companies with net zero goals has greatly increased.
 But many reports suggest that these companies aren’t on track to reach their net zero goals.
 To ensure that global temperature increases stay below 1.5°C, as recommended by the Intergovernmental Panel on Climate Change (IPCC), it is imperative that companies are not only committing to achieving net zero emissions but are also building and executing well-developed and science-based net zero plans.

-Since the start of Kyndryl in November 2021, we have conducted extensive groundwork to develop our 2040 long-term and 2030 short-term net zero emissions goals so that we could confidently announce our targets.
+Since the start of Kyndryl in November 2021, we have conducted extensive groundwork to develop our 2040 long-term and 2030 near-term net zero emissions goals so that we could confidently announce our targets.
 We are happy to share that we have committed to validating these net zero emissions goals through the Science Based Targets initiative (SBTi).
 SBTi has launched the leading scientific framework to support the development of net zero goals based on climate science.

 Through this process, we have identified four steps for building and executing a successful net zero emissions plan.